Dubai-China FinTech Agreement Brings New Opportunities For Dubai International Financial Centre - UrduPoint

 Dubai-China FinTech Agreement Brings New Opportunities For Dubai International Financial Centre

-DUBAI, (UrduPoint / Pakistan Point News / WAM - 25th Jul, 2020) Dubai International Financial Centre, DIFC, has signed a Memorandum of Understanding, MoU, with Jiaozi Fintech Dreamworks, one of China’s first Fintech innovation and entrepreneurship platforms.
+DUBAI, (UrduPoint / Pakistan Point News / WAM - 25th Jul, 2020) The Dubai International Financial Centre has signed a Memorandum of Understanding, MoU, with Jiaozi Fintech Dreamworks, one of China’s first Fintech innovation and entrepreneurship platforms.

 The MoU will enable the centre to further support the UAE in facilitating the ‘Belt and Road’ economic initiative and forms a central part of the Centre’s 2024 strategy to strengthen relationships with the international financial community and increase access to the South-South corridor, DIFC said in a statement on Saturday.